paritytech/release-registry/README.md

 ### Releases

-The Polkadot SDK has a `stableYYMMDD` release every 3 months.
+The Polkadot SDK has a `stableYYMM` release every 3 months.
 Each stable release is supported for one year through a monthly patching schedule.
 The releases are not *exactly* 3 months apart, but we try to keep it close.
 The exact dates are in the calendar.
 Stable releases undergo a 1.5 month QA period before being published.
 This explains the difference between the `cutoff` and `published` dates.

 ### Patches

 The patching schedule of each stable release is assigned a week of the month.
 This works well, since there can be at most four stable releases maintained at once.
 For example: release `stable2407` is always patched in the first week of a month.
 This means that on the first Monday of each month, a new patch is cut off, and on the first Thursday after that Monday, it is published.

+Patches have the tag format `stableYYMM-PATCH` where `PATCH` ranges from 1 to 99.
+There is no zero padding present, example: `stable2407-1` or `stable2409-10`.

 ![Monthly Patching](./.assets/monthly-patching.png)